 Deaf Planet began with Wrongsmith, a set of four novelty songs.
 They were made with Microsoft’s auto-composer program, Songsmith.
 The idea behind Songsmith is that anyone can make music.
 It was marketed by Microsoft using a parody of a type of crappy viral video, which then went viral.

-A vocal by Tupac Shakur is used as a seed for a generated song.
+A vocal by Tupac Shakur was used as a digital seed to generate a song.
 The rapper’s raging voice conducts and composes in Songsmith.
 The man is immortal.
-The impending triumph of dumb artificial intelligence and meaningless anger as the self dissolving sugar in my tea these are stages on the way to the heavenly realm where bullets buzz and drift like lazy bees, dance floors never empty of beauty, and there is not love or hate, only money in the name of god.
+The impending triumph of dumb artificial intelligence and meaningless anger as the self dissolving sugar in my tea, these are stages on the way to the heavenly realm where bullets buzz and drift like lazy bees, dance floors never empty of beauty, and there is not love or hate, only money in the name of god.